astroveny/aws-bootcamp-cruddur-2023/journal/week10.md

 ## 4. Service Template

-Backend Service template to create ECS backend service and task definition
+This template will create the Backend Service stack which will create ECS backend service and task definition

 ### Service Description
 [Back to top](#Week-10)